ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2001-01-01-core-concepts.md

 ### Agency to shape one’s own path

 Civic engagement is about empowering individuals to follow their own passions and develop their own initiatives.
-While a passion may be sparked by participating in a community service project, civic engagement means having voice and agency.
+While a passion for a cause may be sparked by participating in a community service project, civic engagement focuses on increasing the colelctive effort of a community through highlighting the voice and agency of the individual.

 </div>